Nikita-Pandit/Notification_Service/README.md

 ### 🔹 4.
 Start the Server
 - npm start
-  You’ll see logs confirming MongoDB and RabbitMQ are connected.
+- You’ll see logs confirming MongoDB and RabbitMQ are connected.

+  ---

+## 4️⃣ Add User to MongoDB (Manually)

+Before sending notifications, you must manually add a user to the MongoDB users collection.

+### 🔹 How to Add a User
+You can use:
+-MongoDB Compass
+- MongoDB Atlas Web UI
+- Mongo Shell

 ---

 ## 🧠 Assumptions